Ottawa

 Canada is one of the United States' most important economic partners.
 Home to one of the best public education systems in the world, Canada is a booming talent hub across all industries, including tech, financial services, healthcare, and agriculture.
 Despite being a relatively small country by population, Canada's GDP is approaching $2 trillion.
 Companies looking to expand globally can hire top Canadian talent by partnering with an EOR service like Via.

-Offering the right employee compensation and benefits in Canada is crucial for maintaining compliance and retaining top talent.
+Offering the right employee compensation and benefits package in Canada is crucial for maintaining compliance and retaining top talent.

 Compensation laws and employee benefits vary by province, so familiarizing yourself with local laws is critical.
+However, some rules are federal and thus are applicable in each province.

 Under the Employment Standards Act, mandatory paid time off (PTO) extends to four major areas: